CHURCH OF THE BRETHREN NETWORK

-Then one day at work, it hit me - a web site on the Internet.
+Then one day at work, it hit me - a Brethren web site on the Internet.
 Yes, of course!
 Put the Brethren on the Web and make them look good!
-(This was 1996.
+This was 1996.
 There was no official denominational web site.
 No Bethany online.
 No camps online.
 No agencies online.
 No Annual Conference online.
 Two colleges were online, and perhaps three churches.
 I had been working in technology as a programmer/analyst for the government.
 This was right up my alley.
 Immediately, the Holy Spirit began showing me how each of my ordinary talents would contribute to this endeavor: a love for people, dedication to ministry, programming skills, graphic art, working with people, telecommunications, and most important of all, a profound love for Jesus Christ.
 It all came together!
 A perfect blend of ordinary abilities.
-The first documents went online at the beginning of February and in a couple of weeks, although a humble beginning, an unofficial national COB web site was on the World Wide Web (the official General Board (Mission & Ministry Board since 2008) web site was years ahead in the making).
+The first documents went online at the beginning of February and in a couple of weeks, although a humble beginning, an unofficial Brethren denominational web site was on the World Wide Web.
+The official General Board (Mission & Ministry Board since 2008) web site was a couple of years ahead in the making.
 I had become the first online ministry in the Church of the Brethren and it quickly developed into a Network of membership interactivity.
 Denominational leadership soon began sending me information to display for them.
 Church of the Brethren Network (COB-NET) had been generated through the inspiration of the Holy Spirit, and a few dedicated craftsmen who left their ministerial handiwork all over Italy.